-North Otago spots don't fire very often because NE swells are quite rare, but when they do, points like Murderers show their potential for world-class waves.
-The latter represents an epic right that needs a NE swell producing a nice wave when it's small, and a nice tube when the swell is big.
+North Otago spots don’t work very often because NE swells are quite rare, but when they do, points like Murderers show their potential for world-class waves.
+The latter represents an epic right that needs a NE swell producing a nice wave when it’s small, and a nice tube when the swell is big.
 Beware of rocks, sharks and the steep and slippery entrance ramp.

-Stewart Island is still New Zealand's undiscovered frontier and due to the lack of roads it is necessary to rent a boat from Half Moon Bay to reach the promising southeast coast.
+Stewart Island is still an undiscovered frontier and due to the lack of roads it is necessary to rent a boat from Half Moon Bay to reach the promising southeast coast.
 Mason bay is a very secluded beach on the west front.
 There are more bird watchers than surfers on the island.
 Riverton Rocks maintains long stakes in low tide conditions when quite massive swells arrive.
-Check out nearby Colac Bay and Nick's Point if the former isn't big enough.
+Check out nearby Colac Bay and Nick’s Point if the former isn’t big enough.
 Porridge is a sinister pointbreak that produces large tubes on a rocky reef with S swells and NE winds.
 Permits are required to enter here.
 Check out Frentzes Reef, a left-handed reefbreak that works with big swells.
 Park near Monkey Island and check out the fun beachbreak in The Waewae Bay.

 Tariff per person, starting from: